yaya2devops/cloudblog/clcphls2u000308l7b4ijcfik.md

 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1673373006205/17e94e2f-3f13-417e-84fe-e20690a37c90.png?auto=compress,format&format=webp" />
 </details>

 Let's start with the fundamentals.
 The AWS Developer Exam is intended to assess your knowledge and skills in developing and maintaining AWS-hosted applications.
-It covers a wide range of topics, such as cloud computing, storage, networking, and security, among others.
+It covers a wide range of topics related to developement such as storage, networking, and security.

 To pass the exam, you must have a solid understanding of these concepts as well as the ability to apply them in real-world scenarios.

-With that said, here are the resources that I found most helpful in my own journey to becoming an AWS Developer:
+With that said, here are the resources that I found most helpful in my journey to becoming an AWS Developer:

 # [AWS Documentation](https://aws.amazon.com/fr/certification/certified-developer-associate/)

 When preparing for the AWS Developer Exam, the official AWS documentation is a good place to start.
-The AWS Developer Guide is included, as well as a variety of other resources such as tutorials, code samples, and FAQs.
+The AWS Developer Guide is included, as well as a variety of other resources such as tutorials, code samples and instructions.
 The AWS documentation is constantly updated and is an invaluable resource for understanding the platform's various services and features.

 You can find more learning material within the link provided above.